Suzie Miller: Early career

 An early work, Reasonable Doubt, premiered at the 2008 Edinburgh Festival Fringe at the Assembly Rooms (Edinburgh) directed by Guy Masterson, starring Peter Phelps and Emma Jackson. and New York Fringe Festival at Cherry Lane Theatre, also in 2008, directed by Lee Lewis, where it won the New York Fringe Overall Excellence Award for Outstanding Playwriting.
+Miller had sent the play to many theatres in Australia at the same time, but none had chosen to mount a production of it.
 The play features two characters who have just served on a jury and are now meeting for a date night.
 It runs for around 60 to 75 minutes, and was described by one reviewer as "quite a rollercoaster ride".
 It has been staged several times since then, including at the Bakehouse Theatre in Adelaide in 2018 and at the Holden Street Theatres in 2022.

 She has said that in general the UK and Europe are far more supportive of writers than Australia (although in some London theatre circles they see Australians as "racist and misogynistic" and "don't think Australia has a real arts culture).
 Her 2008 play Reasonable Doubt was turned down by the Belvoir in Sydney but went on to be a hit at the Edinburgh Fringe and in New York.